snr-laboratory/snrlab-microfab-trial0/doc/CCD/LArCCD.md

 In order to determine more about the feasibility of the desired LAr detector and its working priniciple regarding charge transfer, we must remove the "chokepoint," which in our case is the ALD system for the growth of 50nm of Al₂O₃.
 This key component of growing a high quality thin film of Al₂O₃ can allow us to study the effects of the behavior of the LAr and Al₂O₃ interface and hopefully provide information on the efficiency of measuring and transporting charge.

 ## Design Approach - Hot-wall Horizontal Tube Reactor
 This design is simple and relatively cost effective.
-The carrier gas (N2) flows into the three controllers.
+The nitrogen gas flows throughout the system acting as carrier and purging gas.
 To the immediate right of the mass flow controllers, solenoid valves are included to minimize dead volume between the valves and the chamber, ensuring sharp precursor pulses and efficient purging (gas carrier lines will also be as short as possible for these same reasons).
 The controllers will be connected, monitored and regulated through the ion guage controller 100.
-It's main function is to regulate gas flow rates by interfacing with mass flow controllers (MFCs), based on the pressure readings it receives from the system.
+It's main function is to regulate gas flow rates by interfacing with the mass flow controllers (MFCs), based on the pressure readings it receives from the system.
 An Arduino is in control of the solenoid and injection valves and their timing.
 Injection valves are placed inside the 1300 furnace where they lead directly into the entrance of a quartz tube with stainless steel custom ends.
 Inside and near the middle of the 21100 tube furnace is where the deposition will take place.
 The hot-wall horizontal tube reactor will enable us to uniformly heat the quartz tube inside the 21100 tube furnace (still working on the diameter size of the tube in order to achieve a laminar vs a turbelent flow).
 The proper temperature control of the substrate and surroundings is needed in order to minimize any inconsistencies in the film growth.
 High uniformity is essential for testing the desired devices performance with respect to charge transfer efficiency and reproducability of high quality thin films.
-From there the gasses flow over the substrate and continue to the vacuum pump and expelled through the fume hood.
+From there the gasses flow over the substrate and continue to the vacuum pump and are expelled through the fume hood.

 The general layout is outlined below: